enasequence/read_docs/mod_07.rst

 Resubmitting Genome Assemblies
 ==============================

-## TODO: Briefly describe situations in which resubmission is necessary
+Sometimes, due to errors in the submitted files an assembly submission will fail.

-You will have identified this for yourself, or the ENA will have contacted you about it.
+You will have identified this for yourself, or ENA will have contacted you about it.
 In either case, the original submission must be cancelled before you can resubmit.
 This should be requested via datasubs@ebi.ac.uk and you should await confirmation that it has been completed before you begin your resubmission.